 Series 2015A Bonds: The Series 2015A Bonds were issued as current interest bonds and are scheduled to mature in 2025 through 2045.
-Interest on the Series 2015A Bonds is calculated on the basis of a 360-day year of 12, 30-day months at a rate of 5 percent.
+Interest on the Series 2015A Bonds is calculated on the basis of a 360-day year of 12, 30-day months at a rate of 5%.
 Interest on the Series 2015A Bonds is payable on each July 1 and January 1, commencing January 1, 2016.
-As of June 30, 2018 and 2017, the outstanding principal amount was \$298.8 million for both years.
+As of June 30, 2019 and 2018, the outstanding principal amount was \$298.8 million for both years.

 Series 2015B Bonds: The Series 2015B Bonds were issued as current interest bonds and as variable rate obligations and are scheduled to mature in 2021 through 2045.
-Through the period that commenced on the issuance date thereof and ends on January 6, 2021 (initial multiannual rate period), the Series 2015B Bonds will bear interest at a rate of 5 percent.
+Through the period that commenced on the issuance date thereof and ends on January 6, 2021 (initial multiannual rate period), the Series 2015B Bonds will bear interest at a rate of 5%.
 On January 7, 2021, the Series 2015B Bonds are subject to mandatory tender at a purchase price equal to the principal amount thereof plus accrued interest to such purchase date.
-If, on such date, all Series 2015B Bonds are not successfully remarketed, the Authority has no obligation to purchase such Bonds on such date, and all Series 2015B Bonds will continue to be outstanding and will bear interest at a rate of 9 percent per annum until subsequently remarketed.
+If, on such date, all Series 2015B Bonds are not successfully remarketed, the Authority has no obligation to purchase such Bonds on such date, and all Series 2015B Bonds will continue to be outstanding and will bear interest at a rate of 9% per annum until subsequently remarketed.

 Interest on the Series 2015B Bonds during the initial multiannual rate period is calculated on the basis of a 360-day year of 12, 30-day months and is payable on each January 1 and July 1, commencing January 1, 2016.
 Pursuant to the terms of the bond indenture, the Series 2015B Bonds are subject to mandatory tender for purchase and conversion to another interest rate mode at the times stated therein.
-As of June 30, 2018 and 2017, the outstanding principal amount was \$68.8 million for both years.
+As of June 30, 2019 and 2018, the outstanding principal amount was \$68.8 million for both years.

 2015C TIFIA Bond: In November 2015, the Authority entered into a secured loan agreement (the TIFIA Loan Agreement) with the United States Department of Transportation, pursuant to which the Authority is authorized to borrow an amount not to exceed \$282,200,885 to pay eligible project costs of the 183 South Project.
 The Authority's obligation to repay amounts borrowed under the TIFIA Loan Agreement is evidenced by the 2015C TIFIA Bond.
-The 2015C TIFIA Bond bears interest at 3.08 percent per annum and the final maturity date thereof will be the earlier of (i) the date this is 35 years from the date of substantial completion of the 183 South Project and (ii) July 1, 2049.
+The 2015C TIFIA Bond bears interest at 3.08% per annum and the final maturity date thereof will be the earlier of (i) the date this is 35 years from the date of substantial completion of the 183 South Project and (ii) July 1, 2049.
 Payments of principal and interest due on the 2015C TIFIA Bond are payable in the amounts set forth in the TIFIA Loan Agreement on each January 1 and July 1, commencing on the earlier of (i) July 1, 2024 and (ii) the semiannual payment date on (or immediately preceding) the fifth anniversary of the date of substantial completion of the 183 South Project.

-The Authority has received loan proceeds of approximately \$51.9 million through fiscal year 2018 under the TIFIA Loan Agreement.
-As of June 30, 2018 and 2017, the 2015C TIFIA Bond had an outstanding balance of \$51.9 million and \$52,531, respectively.
-As of June 30, 2018, the 2015C TIFIA Bond balance included accrued interest of approximately \$400,000 as part of the loan balance.
+The Authority has received loan proceeds of approximately \$172.9 million and \$51.9 million through fiscal year 2019 and 2018, respectively, under the TIFIA Loan Agreement.
+As of June 30, 2019 and 2018, the 2015C TIFIA Bond had an outstanding balance of \$230.3 million and \$51.9 million, respectively.
+As of June 30, 2019 and 2018, the 2015C TIFIA Bond balance included accrued interest of approximately \$5.5 million and \$400,000, respectively, as part of the loan balance.